 7. The new government needs to urgently tackle the issue of government-induced inflation.
 Two obvious costs is the issue of energy costs where the ESB monopoly and cost structure has to be addressed and also the area of commercial rates where businesses are now paying considerably more money for a significantly reduced service than they were getting ten years ago.

 8. The new government should propose a referendum to write an article into the constitution prohibiting any future Irish government from spending more than it takes in taxes.
 After the austerity that the citizens have had to put up with since 2008 this referendum is necessary so that the country can never be run into the ground again

-This list is not intended to be exhaustive but I do think most businesses would be satisfied if the list of proposals were acted on in the next twelve months.
+This list is not intended to be exhaustive but I do think most businesses would be satisfied if the list of proposals was acted on in the next twelve months.